 Sarah Carroll (SCA) was all smiles this morning, extolling the benefits of a sound night’s sleep at HS17 and a restorative dip in the river.
 She was thrilled to be back on board and heading back out to enjoy a gorgeous day on the steppe with “some laughs along the way.”
 Krista Carter (KCA) was keen to pick a dependable sort this morning, beginning to feel the bruises to body and pride obtained from her brushes with some less co-operative mounts.
 She selected a very smart little palomino, who did a great job of getting her morning off to a flying start en route to HS18.

 Meredith Jarman (MJA), Stefanie Buettner (SBU), Joyce Bergsma (JBE) and Carla Rasdall (CRA) continue to ride as a little band, rolling into HS17 this morning after camping out together last night with a family who insisted on escorting them to water their horses, for fear of losing them in the flooded river.
 SBU was beaming in the morning sun at HS17 happily grazing her horse while recounting tales of the exceptional hospitality she enjoyed last night, where the girls had a ger to themselves.

-Mary Donohue (MDO) gave us all a small heart attach this morning at HS18 when mounting a horse who preferred standing on two hooves to four, but she handled it with incredible skill and pushed him forwards out to HS19.
+Mary Donohue (MDO) gave us all a small heart attack this morning at HS18 when mounting a horse who preferred standing on two hooves to four, but she handled it with incredible skill and pushed him forwards out to HS19.

 Jessica Di Pasquale (JDP) also had a tough time of it at HS18, when the steppe finally got the better of her stirrup.
 Undaunted, she recruited vet Ochirbat to help, and soon found herself riding off with some much more authentic local kit.